-- 1.1 This Portway Rochester 5kW wood stove meets the safety and performance requirements of European Standard EN 13420 for intermittant burning solid fuel roomheaters for installation in a dedicated chimney when operated in accordance with these instructions.
+- 1.1 This Portway Arundel Deluxe multi-fuel stove meets the safety and performance requirements of European Standard EN 13420 for intermittant burning solid fuel roomheaters for installation in a dedicated chimney when operated in accordance with these instructions.
 Independently tested by KIWA, Cheltenham, UK. - 1.2 Stove Dimensions see figure 1 below.

-The stove is supplied with the following loose items :- 1 off ashpan & tool, 1 off outlet spigot & 1 off stove glove.
+The stove is supplied with the following loose items: 1 off ashpan, 1 off ashpan handle tool & 1 off stove glove.